Sheriff Callie's Wild West

-Sheriff Callie's Wild West is an American CGI-animated children's television series created by the combined efforts of George Evelyn, Holly Huckins and Denis Morella, the creators of Higglytown Heroes, for Disney Junior.
-The first season was produced by DHX Media Los Angeles (then known as WildBrain Entertainment) while the second season was produced by Wild Canary Animation.
-It first aired in the United States on January 20, 2014 with an 11-minute episode preview aired in the "Magical Holidays on Disney Channel" programming event on December 13, 2013.
-The series borrows elements from the Western genre with the theme of the series revolving around "Getting along with each other".
-It also had a preview on Disney Junior in Canada on January 25, 2014, at 7:25 p.m.
-EST and officially premiered on February 2, 2014 and ended on February 13, 2017 after two seasons.
+Sheriff Callie's Wild West is an American animated children's television series created by George Evelyn, Holly Huckins, and Denis Morella, the creators of Higglytown Heroes, and then aired on Disney Junior.
+The series borrows elements from the Western genre with the theme of the series revolving around "getting along with each other".

+The first season was produced by DHX Media Los Angeles, while the second season was produced by Wild Canary Animation.
+Sheriff Callie's Wild West debuted on the Disney Junior App on November 24, 2013.
+It first aired on January 20, 2014, with an 11-minute episode preview aired in the "Magical Holidays on Disney Channel" programming event on December 13, 2013.
+The show also previewed on Disney Junior in Canada on January 25, 2014, at 7:25 p.m.
+EST. It officially premiered on February 2, 2014, and ended on February 13, 2017, after two seasons.

+Sheriff Callie's Wild West received generally positive reviews from critics.
+It is available to stream on Disney+.

 Plot

 In the Wild West town of Nice and Friendly Corners, everyone is an anthropomorphic and cute animal.
 They all get along and are friendly to each other.
 However, there are times when the townsfolk get into problems or don't get along with each other.
-The series follows Sheriff Callie, a female and the sheriff alongside her friends Deputy Peck, a male red woodpecker and keeper of the town jail and Toby, a male saguaro cactus.
+The series follows Sheriff Callie, a female calico cat and the sheriff alongside her friends Deputy Peck, a male red woodpecker and keeper of the town jail and Toby, a male saguaro cactus.
 Together they all solve problems and teach the townsfolk to get along with each other while working hard to make the town the friendliest in the west.